GayaGorodecki/AdoptionSystem_java/README.md

 Adopet is a system where shelters and rescues list their pets for adoption.
 We don’t have the pets ourselves!

-This project designed and built as a final project in Software Engineering academic course.
+*Designed and built as a final project in Software Engineering academic course.

 # Architectures
 MVC